The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 When you stick the word 'Active' in your name, you're saying that you're built for getting sweaty with.
 In the case of this smartwatch, it's got pretty much everything you need to get your through a HIIT workout or your weekend training run.

-Run tracking compared: Samsung (left and centre) and Garmin (right)
+Run tracking compared: Samsung (left and centre) and Garmin Forerunner 945 (right)

-From an accuracy point of view, we expected to get similar results to what we got with the original Active, and that's largely what happened.
-The sample outdoor run data above shows that the Active reported a slightly longer run (0.3 miles longer) than one tracked by the Garmin Forerunner 945.
+The sample outdoor run data above shows that the Active reported a slightly longer run (0.3 miles longer) than one tracked by the Garmin Forerunner 945 β but well within an acceptable error margin.

 For swimming, it recorded a longer workout than the Form Swim Goggles, but measured the same distance.
-That longer workout duration has more to do with the fact that the Form wearable doesn't record rests in between lengths, however.
+Again, impressive accuracy in the pool.

 It's certainly a nice feature to have, and is more useful for when you're out walking, but if you have the chance to manually track, then definitely take that option.